quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 In a previous study, we used quantitative trait locus (QTL) mapping to identify a locus on chromosome 4 that was strongly associated with the C>A germline mutation rate in the BXDs [@PMID:35545679].
 The QTL overlapped *Mutyh*, which encodes a protein that normally prevents C>A mutations by repairing oxidative DNA damage [@PMID:17581577], and we hypothesized that missense mutations in *Mutyh* were responsible for a 50% increase in the C>A mutation rate between BXDs with either parental haplotype at the QTL [@PMID:35545679].
-Using QTL mapping, however, lacked power to detect more subtle germline mutation rate modifiers in the BXDs.
+Using QTL mapping, however, we lacked power to detect more subtle germline mutation rate modifiers in the BXDs.

 Here, we demonstrate the power of our new approach to detect candidate mutator alleles, use it to re-identify the mutator near *Mutyh*, and discover compelling evidence of epistasis between two germline mutator alleles that augment the C>A germline mutation rate in the BXD RILs.